SarthakJShetty/pyResearchInsights/README.md

 from pyResearchInsights.Analyzer import analyzer_main
 from pyResearchInsights.NLP_Engine import nlp_engine_main

-keywords_to_search = "Western Ghats Conservation"
+'''Abstracts containing these keywords will be queried from Springer''' keywords_to_search = "Western Ghats Conservation"

 '''Calling the pre_processing functions here so that abstracts_log_name and status_logger_name is available across the code.'''